choreonoid/choreonoid-doc/en/simulation/pseudo-continuous-track.rst

 What are Continuous Tracks?
 ---------------------------

-"Continuous Track" is used as a general term for mobility mechanisms such as "caterpillars" and "crawlers" commonly used in tanks and heavy machinery.
+"Continuous Track" is used as a general term for mobility mechanisms such as the "caterpillar" or "tank tread" commonly used in tanks and heavy machinery.
 These are also widely used as mobility mechanisms for robots.
 Additionally, devices like belt conveyors can be considered a type of this mechanism.

 Choreonoid has a function to perform simplified simulation of continuous track mechanisms.
 While this does not precisely reproduce the actual mechanism, it can perform simulation to some extent for movement on relatively flat ground.
 Below we explain how to use this function.